Improving entanglement purification through coherent superposition of roles: Background

 Another particularly relevant noise model is the depolarizing noise $\xi_{\rm depo}$ \cite{nielsen_chuang_2010} (or white noise),

 When depolarizing noise affects one or two parties of the Bell state $\ket{\mathrm{\Phi}_{00}}$, the resulting state is called Werner state \cite{nielsen_chuang_2010},

-where $\sigma_i =\{\id,\sigma_{z},\sigma_{x},\sigma_{ y} \}$ for $i=\{0,1,2,3\}$.
+where $\sigma_i =\{\sigma_{z},\sigma_{x},\sigma_{ y} \}$ for $i=\{1,2,3\}$.
 This equals

 with $F=\frac{3q+1}{4}$.
-This represent a worst-case scenario, since any other state can be brought to this Werner form without altering its fidelity, by means of depolarization techniques \cite{Dur2005}.
+This represent a worst-case scenario (white noise), since any other state can be brought to this Werner form with local operation and without altering its fidelity (although partially destroying some entanglement), by means of depolarization techniques \cite{Dur2005}.
 Finally, we also consider amplitude damping (or decay) channel $\xi_{\rm damp}$, given by

 where $\gamma$ is the damping strength probability.

 The fidelity of two quantum states measures the distance between those states.
 Since our reference state is always the $\ket{\Phi_{00}}$, it suffices to define the fidelity of an arbitrary mixed state $\rho$ with respect to $\ket{\Phi_{00}}$ as $F=\bra{\Phi_{00}} \rho \ket{\Phi_{00}}$.
 Note that the fidelity of a Werner state exactly equals $F$ in Eq.~(\ref{eq:depolarizing_intro}).